izirku/gitrel/README.md

 ### Advanced Install Examples

-Since there is no single standard on naming release artifacts, therefore, automatic matching algorithm may fail.
+Since there is no single standard on naming release artifacts, automatic matching algorithm may fail.
 This is why a manual matching escape hatch is provided.
 We can use RegEx and glob patterns, to match against asset names and archive entires.
 Here are some examples: